 Robin Edman is an independent strategic design consultant, working through his own company, Robin Edman Innovation.
-He is the former President of the Bureau of European Design Associations (BEDA) 2015-2017 and served as Chief Executive of SVID, the Swedish Industrial Design Foundation.
+He is the former President of the Bureau of European Design Associations (BEDA) 2015-2017 and served as Chief Executive of SVID, the Swedish Industrial Design Foundation, between 2001 and 2017.
 He holds a degree in industrial design from Rhode Island School of Design, and joined AB Electrolux Global Design organisation in 1981.
-In parallel he also started his own design consultancy which he ran for the next eight years.
-In 1989 Mr Edman joined Electrolux North American operation as Vice-President of Industrial Design for the Frigidaire Company.
-During this period he initiated and ran Electrolux Global Concept Design Team for future forecasting of user needs.
-Throughout Robin's entire career he has worked towards integrating a better understanding of the importance of design.
+In parallel, he also started his own design consultancy, which he ran for the next eight years.
+In 1989 Robin joined the North American operation of Electrolux, serving as Vice-President of Industrial Design for the Frigidaire Company.
+During this period, he started and ran the Electrolux Global Concept Design Team, to forecast future user needs.
+Throughout Robin’s entire career he has worked towards integrating a better understanding of the importance of design from a user perspective.
 In 1997 Robin moved back to Stockholm as Vice President of Electrolux Global Design.
 He has served on the board, and been treasurer of, the International Council of Societies of Industrial Design (Icsid).

 Joanna Leciejewska is a designer who works in the areas of industrial design, packaging design and graphic design.
 She is the owner and designer of her own firm, Joa Projekt.
-Further key areas of her work are lighting design and furniture design.
-She has received a number of top design awards, including the Red Dot Award, Must Have, TOP DESIGN award, Good Design and Philips EKODESIGN award.
+Further key areas of her work include lighting design and furniture design.
+She has received a number of top design awards, including the Red Dot Award, Must Have, TOP DESIGN award, Good Design and the Philips EKODESIGN award.
 Her work has been exhibited in Poznań, Warsaw, Wrocław, Milan, Frankfurt, Cologne, Bordeaux and Paris.
-In 2013, Joanna was named "Best designer of the year" by the Polish Institute of Industrial Design.
+In 2013, Joanna was named “Best Designer of the Year” by the Polish Institute of Industrial Design.
 Joanna graduated from the Faculty of Interior and Industrial Design at the Academy of Fine Arts in Poznań in the studio of Prof. Krzysztof Kwiatkowski and Innovation Management at the University of Social Sciences and Humanities.

 The judges base their selection of entries on: